YehyunLee/Grade11-ICS3U1-Python/README.md

 # Grade11-ICS3U1-Python
-All my files are lost ATM :(
+All my files are lost :(